 Solano County, which is part of the Sacramento Valley despite being commonly considered as Bay Area territory, proved to be a fertile land ripe for ranching and farming.

 Lagoon Valley Conservancy, Friends of Lagoon Valley, and the Pena Adobe Historical Society help protect this area.

-In more recent years, the area has been threatened by development, but thanks to dedicated citizens who recreate in the park and conservation groups such as the Lagoon Valley Conservancy, Friends of Lagoon Valley, and the Pena Adobe Historical Society, the natural landscape is still preserved for future generations.
+In more recent years, private land located south of the park has been considered for development, but dedicated citizens who recreate in the park and conservation groups such as the Lagoon Valley Conservancy, Friends of Lagoon Valley, and the Pena Adobe Historical Society have made continued efforts to ensure that the natural landscape is preserved for future generations.

 Lagoon Valley is a relatively small park, but there are plenty of adventures to be had within its boundaries.
 Hiking and dog walking are among the most popular activities here, but it's also well-loved for fishing and non-motorized boating in the lagoon, trail running, disc golf, and mountain biking.
 The scenery is golden in later in the year but crisp and green in the springtime.

 From the short and flat 2-mile loop around the lagoon to the harder switchbacks into higher elevations of the park, this park has something for everyone.
 Kick it up a notch and tackle the 20-mile loop around the entire park.
 Keep an eye out for native wildlife as you hike, but also enjoy the sight of grazing cows that roam the lower fields of this oasis.

 Take a shorter trail around the lake or a 20-mile loop around the whole park. @vegamaryalice

 A popular trail run is to follow the route chosen for the classic Vacaville race, the 10K Tower Challenge.
 It starts with the short loop around the lagoon before ascending a gravel road to a radio tower on one of the park's highest hills.
 It features about 620 feet of elevation gain between miles 3-5.